-The Academic Achievement Center (AAC) provides individualized assistance with most facets of academic performance and college learning.
-Its staff helps Norwich students develop strategies, tools, and resources for academic success in a supportive, personalized, and student-centered atmosphere.
+The Academic Achievement Center (AAC) provides individualized assistance to residential Norwich students for most facets of academic performance and college learning.
+The AAC helps Norwich students develop strategies, tools, mindset, and resources for academic success in a supportive, personalized, and student-centered atmosphere.
 All AAC services and programs are included in student tuition.

 Norwich students enrolled in campus-based programs may voluntarily choose from AAC service options, listed below, to achieve their academic goals:

 - time management assistance

 - planning, and organizational skills

 - instruction in fundamental study skills and learning strategies

 - reading, research, and project management strategies